IshaanJaiswal98/SaveIt/README.md

 # SaveIt
 A password manager that works offline, keeps your user name and password safe along with the location where you used it.
 Also has a built in password generator that generates a strong password for you.

+Click on SaveIt.exe to launch the application.
+(Create a shortcut if you want)

 Steps to use the password manager.
 1. Add the name of the website you are saving the password for.
 2. Type the username correctly you desire to use.